Lur1an/spicedb-rust/README.md

 An opinionated client for SpiceDB, built on top of the official gRPC API without the suck of using gRPC in rust.

 ## Disclaimer
-API not stable yet, breaking changes are possible in the upcoming days.
+API not stable yet, breaking changes are possible
-(Probably moving all API's to the top level struct)

 ## API
 The API offers builder interfaces for all gRPC requests that leverage the generic trait type system to